tc39/proposal-ses/README.md

 Each call to `Reflect.makeSESRealm()` allocates only three objects: the fresh global and its fresh `eval` function and `Function` constructor.
-In a browser environment, a SES-based confined seamless iframe could be *very* lightweight, since it would avoid the need to create most per-frame primordials.
+In a browser environment, a SES-based confined seamless iframe could be lightweight, since it would avoid the need to create most per-frame primordials.
 Likewise, we could afford to place each [web component](http://webcomponents.org/) into its own confinement box.
 By using Domado-like techniques, the actual DOM can be safely encapsulated behind the component's shadow DOM.

 Today, to self-host builtins by writing them in ECMAScript, one must practice